 After your baby is born, your doctor will clear his or her airway, and the umbilical cord will be cut and tied.
 If your baby appears healthy, you’ll be able to cuddle him or her close to your chest right away, and you may want to try breastfeeding.

-Within about 5-30 minutes, the delivery of the placenta will be completed.
+Within 5-30 minutes, the delivery of the placenta will be completed.
 This will be much easier than delivering your baby!
 You will likely continue to have small contractions, and your doctor may massage your belly to help it along.
-You may need to push again to completely expel the placenta.
+You may need to push again to expel the placenta completely.

 Recovery after Vaginal Delivery